northeast-kansas-library-system/next/source/usergroup/ug.20201105.notes.rst

   - Contact nexthelp@nekls.org to change the circulation rule
   - You will need to update the item type on items owned by your library `(instructions here) <https://northeast-kansas-library-system.github.io/next/projects/2020/ccode.tv.change.html>`_ or ask for help at nexthelp@nekls.org
  - Other changes coming
-  -

-..
-  [todo] training documents needed + finish tables and timeline
+  - See the timeline at `this link <https://northeast-kansas-library-system.github.io/next/projects/itype.recode.timeline.html>`_

 5. Changes to patron category descriptions
  - 6 patron categories are not automatically billed for items when they have been overdue for more than 45 days